HIPAA-focused IT & Security BAA Available

 Outlook, Teams, OneDrive, and SharePoint basics that stay supportable

-Microsoft 365 often becomes confusing when mailboxes, forwarding, Teams access, shared files, and folder permissions evolve without structure.
+Microsoft 365 often becomes confusing when mailboxes, forwarding, Teams access, SharePoint sites, shared files, and folder permissions evolve without structure.
 We organize the environment so communication and file access are easier to support and less dependent on tribal knowledge.

 03 Intune Device Policies